 Cebu Heritage Monument

 This is one of the most important places to visit in Cebu due to the wide collection of art found in the monument.
-These arts narrate the Country’s pre-colonial the pre-colonial periods to the modern day.
-It’s located in Mandaue City, 30-minutes’ drive from Cebu city.
+These arts narrate the Country’s pre-colonial pre-colonial periods to the modern-day.
+It’s located in Mandaue City, a 30-minute drive from Cebu city.

 Fort San Pedro

 This historical monument located in the Pier area within the city was built in 1738 by Conquistadors to protect them from Muslim invaders.
 The architectural concept of this building has a lot to say about the slow but sure evolution of modern architecture.

 The exquisite architecture of this worship hall leaves an arresting appeal to the eyes.
 It’s located along Mabini Street and has become more of a tourist attraction to many believers from various parts of the world.

 Without the beauty of ancient architecture and the serenity of modern skyscrapers; Cebu is just but an ordinary industrial city with populated islands.
 Dating to as early as the 16th century, this city has a well-kept history that can only be read through its beauty and diverse culture.
 A stay in without a visit to the above places which holds an important place in the hearts of Cebuanos.